martinplaner/gunarchiver/README.md

 - Create a new folder, if there is more than on top-level file in the archive.
 - Move the archive to the recycle bin after successful extraction.

+This was primarily a project born out of the frustration of having to navigate through several layers of context menus of 7zip and manually moving files, just to have them structured the way I like it.
+This tool does it all in one double-click.

+NOTE: The program is currently windows only due to better alternatives already available for other platforms.

-## Formats
+## Supported formats

-Currently supported formats are: .zip, .tar.gz
+Currently supported formats are: .zip, .tar.gz and .rar

+No support for multi-volume archives or password protected files (yet).

-## Future Work:
+## Installation

+Either `go get github.com/martinplaner/gunarchiver` and then `go build -ldflags="-H windowsgui"` in the project directory OR download the pre-compiled binary from the GitHub releases page.

+Put the binary anywhere you want and associate the proper file extensions with the program.
+You're done, no third step.

+## Possible future work and known problems:

-(not necessarily implemented soon or ever -- works for me ;)
+(not necessarily implemented soon or ever -- works for me in the current state ;)

 - Handle symlinks and hardlinks properly (currently not supported)
 - UI and trash implementation for other platforms (Linux, macOS).
 But low priority since other platform already have similar (better) tools that inspired me to develop this one.